-The Basel Committee on Banking Supervision released 'Basel III: Finalising post-crisis reforms to the Basel III framework' in December 2017, with these revised standards planned to take effect from 1 January 2023.
-Alongside this reform the EU published Capital Requirement Regulation II (CRR 2) [EU Regulation 2019/876] in June 2019 to refine the implemented Basel framework and amend areas such as leverage ratio, net stable funding ratio and counterparty credit risk.
+The Basel Committee on Banking Supervision released 'Basel III: Finalising post-crisis reforms to the Basel III framework' in December 2017, with these revised standards now planned to take effect post March 2023, following the PRA announcement to delay implementation in November 2021.

+Alongside this reform the EU published Capital Requirement Regulation II (CRR II) [EU Regulation 2019/876] in June 2019 to refine the implemented Basel framework and amend areas such as leverage ratio, net stable funding ratio and counterparty credit risk.